 - Will not harm livestock

 If your pond / lake / reservoir has water in it & is currently leaking, now is the best time to apply.
-The leak creates suction, drawing the polymers into the problem areas to seal the leaks.
+The flow toward the leak, draws the polymers into the problem areas to seal the leaks.